 A part of the education and training of Conservatory students, the Colburn School provides information on health and wellness, including the maintenance of professional health and the prevention of performance injuries.
-While health and safety are the personal responsibility of the individual musician, the school includes the following in support of its students: SEM 010 - The Healthy Musician seminar (required of all students, generally in the first semester of enrollment); a licensed nurse on campus; a consulting mental health professional; access to a licensed physical therapist; access to a licensed massage therapist; access to a licensed physical therapist; and additional wellness programs.
+While health and safety are the personal responsibility of the individual musician, the school includes the following in support of its students: SEM 010 - The Healthy Musician seminar (required of all students, generally in the first semester of enrollment); a licensed nurse on campus; a consulting mental health professional; access to a licensed physical therapist; access to a licensed physical therapist; and additional wellness programs.